jech/galene/galene-install.md

 rsync -a galene static data groups galene@galene.example.org:
 ```

-If you don't have a TLS certificate, Galène will generate a self-signed
+If you don't have a TLS certificate, Galene will generate a self-signed
 certificate (and print a warning to the logs).
 If you have a certificate,
 install it in the files `data/cert.pem` and `data/key.pem`: